ARMmbed/time_series_database_doc/microsoft.md

 ## 3. Create an Event Source

-In the Microsoft Azure left menu, click **All resources**, then go to your newly created Time Series Insights environment, select **Event Sources** and click the **+ Add** button on the top right.
+**3.1** In the Microsoft Azure left menu, click **All resources**, then go to your newly created Time Series Insights environment, select **Event Sources** and click the **+ Add** button on the top right.

 ![Create Event Source screenshot](screenshots/microsoft/create_event_source_1.png)

-Pick a name for the event source, and make sure it's in Event Hub mode and connected to the correct event hub instance.
+Pick a name for the event source, and make sure it's in Event Hub mode and connected to the event hub instance you created in the previous step.

 *Notes*:
   * The default policy has all permissions.
 If that's too relaxed for you, you can set up additional policies before this step, in **All resources** -> _your event hub_ -> **Shared access policies**.